logiqai/docs/irondb/tools/grafana-data-source.md

 The API Token associated with the account to pull metrics from.
 This can be found on your API Tokens page after logging in at [https://login.circonus.com/](https://login.circonus.com/) in the "Integrations" -> "API Tokens" section.

-* Note: Be sure to log into Apica and change the Grafana App State to "allow" if that isn't the default for the provided API Token.
+* Note: Be sure to log into Circonus and change the Grafana App State to "allow" if that isn't the default for the provided API Token.

 ## Usage[​](https://docs.circonus.com/irondb/tools/irondb-grafana#usage) <a href="#usage" id="usage"></a>